 Both Silverstein and Marzouki say that the general attitude toward "entertainment magic" is definitely warming, and both cite hugely popular TV talent show Arabs Got Talent as crucial to the growing acceptance of entertainment magicians.

-Still, he says he is hardly surprised by the execution of the street magician in Raqqa: "I expect anything from the Islamic State.
+Still, he says he is hardly surprised by the execution of the street magician in Raqqa.
+"I expect anything from Islamic State.
 These are radicals who kill innocent women and children, so I am not surprised.
-I feel sorry for the street magician, and my heart goes out to his family.
+I feel sorry for the street magician and my heart goes out to his family.
 This is tragic and shouldn't have happened.
-Street performers are entertainers, and this guy was trying to bring smiles and joy to the people in a very difficult time."
+Street performers are entertainers and this guy was trying to bring smiles and joy to the people in a very difficult time."